vinnielo/homework-week-1/README.md

 cleaned up the CSS by grouping the repeating lines of code.
 Added alt descriptions to all images.
-Removed </alt> it was not needed
+Removed </alt> it was not needed cleaned up alignment. commented the sections of the page.